The magnetic origin of the outer boundaries of sunspots: Results

 \subsection{Temporal evolution of |B| along the outer sunspot boundary.}

-Figure~\ref{fig:1stH0.9} shows the azimuthally averaged $|B|$ along the 0.9$I_\mathrm{qs}$ intensity contour over the course of the first disc passage, applying the fit described in Sect.~\ref{sect:time_series}.
+\myFigBabsFirst Figure~\ref{fig:1stH0.9} shows the azimuthally averaged $|B|$ along the 0.9\,$I_\mathrm{qs}$ intensity contour over the course of the first disc passage, applying the fit described in Sect.~\ref{sect:time_series}.
 The offset parameter $X_0$, corresponding in this case to $|B|$, is 625\,G. The plot includes the correction for the difference in formation height ($\Delta h = 255$\,km; see Sect.~\ref{sect:diff_height}).
 The lower panel displays the residuals after subtracting the fitted curve.
-For completeness, Table\,\ref{tab:res2} in the Appendix lists the parameters of the sinusoidal fits along with the rms values of the residuals for $|B|$, $\sigma_t$, calculated using various intensity thresholds around 0.9\,$I_\mathrm{qs}$.
+For completeness, Table~\ref{tab:res2} in the Appendix lists the parameters of the sinusoidal fits along with the rms values of the residuals for $|B|$, $\sigma_t$, calculated using various intensity thresholds around 0.9\,$I_\mathrm{qs}$.
 For fixed $\Delta h=255\,$km, 0.9\,$I_\mathrm{qs}$ is the threshold value resulting in the lowest $\sigma_t=13.3\,$G, which validates our choice of threshold.
 Note that while this indicates that the outer spot boundary is on average very stable, there are fluctuations on the scale of individual convective cells, resulting in an average rms along the contour of $\langle\sigma_\psi\rangle_t=73.6\,$G.

-For comparison, we also provide the fit and rms values for the vertical magnetic field component, $B_\mathrm{ver}$, and the inclination in the local reference frame, $\gamma_\mathrm{\scriptscriptstyle LRF}$, in Table~\ref{tab:res5}.
+\fontdimen4\font=1pt\looseness=-1 For comparison, we also provide the fit and rms values for the vertical magnetic field component, $B_\mathrm{ver}$, and the inclination in the local reference frame, $\gamma_\mathrm{\scriptscriptstyle LRF}$, in Table~\ref{tab:res5}.
 Here, we used a slightly shortened time range to avoid erroneous disambiguation results, where the heliocentric angle approaches $60\degr$.
-We see that the variation of $B_\mathrm{ver}$ along the contour is almost as large as its average.
-The field is on average only $12\degr$ above horizontal, and the variation along the contour is not much less than that.
-Hence, neither $B_\mathrm{ver}$ nor the field inclination is suitable for characterising the outer boundary of a sunspot.
+We see that the vari\-ation of $B_\mathrm{ver}$ along the contour is almost as large as its average.
+The field is on average only $12\degr$ above horizontal, and the varia\-tion along the contour is not much less than that.
+Hence, neither $B_\mathrm{ver}$ nor the field inclination is suitable for characterising the outer \fontdimen2\font=1pt boundary of a sunspot.
 Because the field is close to horizontal, $B_\mathrm{hor}$ is very similar to $|B|$.
-While we cannot exclude that $B_\mathrm{hor}$ would be equally suited as $|B|$ to delineate the outer boundary of a spot, we see no theoretical reasons to expect so, and therefore see no reason to use values sensitive to faulty $180\degr$-disambiguation.
+While we cannot exclude that $B_\mathrm{hor}$ would be \fontdimen2\font=1.5pt equally suited as $|B|$ to delineate the outer boundary of a spot, we see no theoretical reasons to expect so, and therefore see no reason \fontdimen4\font=0.59999pt\fontdimen2\font=2.5pt to use values sensitive to faulty $180\degr$-disambiguation.